Best Gaming Chairs in 2023

 Remember OFM?
 The brand that gave us the cheapest gaming chair around with the OFM Essentials ESS-3085 also offers a Respawn series of gaming chairs.
-These include two traditional racing chair models, a gaming desk, and this gaming recliner.
-At just under 300 bucks, it’s the company’s most expensive offering but fits somewhere in the middle of the range for recliners.
+At just under $300, it’s the company’s most expensive offering but fits somewhere in the middle of the range for recliners.
 So how does it hold up?
 Let’s find out.

 When it comes to the armrests, the padding and size are very comfortable, but as with standard recliners, there are no adjustment options here.
 The recliner design is, of course, very different from that of the best computer chairs for gaming that are made in the racing style.
 There is a handy cup holder on the left armrest, though, which is a nice touch.